johnbamberg/johnbamberg.github.io/publications.md

 ## In preparation

-- On applications of the clique-adjacency polynomial to arbitrary finite graphs, with Jake Rigg.
+- Hyperovals and whisks, with Gordon Royle and Jason Williford.
+- On configurations that are nearly generalised polygons, with Sam Adriaensen and Jason Williford.
 - Euclidean geometry is incidence geometry, with Tim Penttila.
 - On m-ovoids of dual twisted triality hexagons